Michigan vs. Florida Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Michigan Performance Insights

-- The Wolverines average 82.2 points per game (48th in college basketball) while giving up 75.9 per contest (294th in college basketball).
-They have a +69 scoring differential overall and outscore opponents by 6.3 points per game.
+- The Wolverines have a +69 scoring differential, topping opponents by 6.3 points per game.
+They're putting up 82.2 points per game to rank 48th in college basketball and are giving up 75.9 per outing to rank 294th in college basketball.

-- The 37.5 rebounds per game Michigan averages rank 145th in the country, and are 5.0 more than the 32.5 its opponents collect per outing.
+- Michigan ranks 145th in college basketball at 37.5 rebounds per game.
+That's five more than the 32.5 its opponents average.

 Florida Performance Insights

-- The Gators have a +95 scoring differential, topping opponents by 9.5 points per game.
-They're putting up 82.3 points per game, 47th in college basketball, and are allowing 72.8 per contest to rank 227th in college basketball.
+- The Gators are outscoring opponents by 9.5 points per game, with a +95 scoring differential overall.
+They put up 82.3 points per game (47th in college basketball) and give up 72.8 per contest (227th in college basketball).

-- Florida wins the rebound battle by 11.4 boards on average.
-It collects 44.5 rebounds per game, sixth in college basketball, while its opponents pull down 33.1.
+- Florida is sixth in college basketball at 44.5 rebounds per game.
+That's 11.4 more than the 33.1 its opponents average.

-- Florida makes 7.0 three-pointers per game (222nd in college basketball), while its opponents have made 7.4 on average.
+- Florida knocks down 7 three-pointers per game (222nd in college basketball) compared to its opponents' 7.4.
+It shoots 32.1% from deep, and its opponents shoot 34.7%.

 - Florida loses the turnover battle by 1.9 per game, committing 13.4 (299th in college basketball) while its opponents average 11.5.